Commander-in-chief: Venezuela

 Hugo Chavez, the president of Venezuela, dressed in military uniform in August 2006.

 According to the Venezuelan constitution, the president is the commander-in-chief of the Armed Forces.
 The office of the Venezuelan military supreme commander in chief has always been held by the president of Venezuela as per constitutional requirements.
 However, with a new law sanctioned in 2008, the "comandante en jefe" rank is not only a function attributed to the executive branch but a full military rank given to the president upon taking office.
-Upon assumption he receives a saber, epaulette, shoulder knot, shoulder board and sleeve insignia and full military uniform to be used in military events while performing the duties as president.
+Upon assumption he or she receives a saber, epaulette, shoulder knot, shoulder board and sleeve insignia and full military uniform to be used in military events while performing the duties as president.
 The shoulder insignia mirrors Cuban practice but is derived from the German-styled officer rank insignia.

 Vietnam

-The commander-in-chief of the armed forces is the president of Vietnam, through his post as chairman of National Defense and Security Council.
+The de jure commander-in-chief of the armed forces is the president of Vietnam, through his post as chairman of National Defense and Security Council.
 Though this position is nominal and real power is assumed by the Central Military Commission of the Communist Party of Vietnam.
-The secretary of Central Military Commission (general secretary of the Communist Party of Vietnam ex officio) is the de facto commander-in-chief.
+The Secretary of Central Military Commission (general secretary of the Communist Party of Vietnam ex officio) is the de facto commander-in-chief.

 The minister of Defence oversees operations of the Ministry of Defence, and the Vietnam People's Army.
 He also oversees such agencies as the General Staff and the General Logistics Department.
 However, military policy is ultimately directed by the Central Military Commission of the ruling Communist Party of Vietnam.

-Other officeholders as commanders-in-chief or other situations

-Armenia

-The prime minister of Armenia holds the title of Supreme Commander in Chief of the Armenian Armed Forces (Հայաստանի Զինված ուժերի գերագույն հրամանատար).
-The hereditary title and rank of Sparapet (սպարապետ) was a used to describe the supreme commander of the military forces of ancient and medieval Armenia.
-Since its introduction in the 2nd century BC, it is often used today to describe famous and high-ranking military officials.
-Notable Armenians to have held the title include Garegin Nzhdeh, the supreme commander of the Republic of Mountainous Armenia. and Vazgen Sargsyan, the two-time defense minister of Armenia and prime minister in the 1990s.